ahenrij/univ-rennes1-m1miage-mpc-project/README.md

 - waterfront is mostly null
 - lat, long: have almost constants values

-and there are strong correlation between those variables taken in pairs
+and there are strong correlation between those variables taken in pairs.

 <br>